varlottaang/data-ethics-club/17-03-21_writeup.md

-# Data Ethics Club disccuses "[#bropenscience is broken science](https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science)"
+# Data Ethics Club discusses "[#bropenscience is broken science](https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science)"

 :::warning
 <!--Please don't edit this warning panel-->
 ### :arrow_forward: What's this document?
 This is summary of Wednesday 17th March's Data Ethics Club discussion, where we spoke and wrote about the paper [#bropenscience is broken science](https://thepsychologist.bps.org.uk/volume-33/november-2020/bropenscience-broken-science) by Kirstie Whitaker and Olivia Guest.

 The summary was written by Natalie Thurlby, who tried to synthesise everyone's contributions to this document and the discussion.
 "We" = "someone at Data Ethics Club".
+Nina Di Cara helped with a final edit and an extra paragraph.
 :::

 ---